zognin/tp/docs/DeveloperGuide.md

 1. Home Chef chooses to find an order by a field.
 2. Home Chef enters search terms in required format.
-3. BTBB displays all orders that match the terms.
+3. BTBB displays all order(s) that match the terms.

    Use case ends.